About

 Recording and Composing

 John Paul has been recording and composing since 1996.
 This includes both personal and contracted projects.
 Contracted duties have included playing requested pieces as well as composing, playing and producing music for video.
-He is currently recording an album.
+He has recorded the album Coyote Dances with James Reid in the guitar duo South Hill Guitars, and is currently recording a solo album.

 Dedicated Instruction

-John Paul Shields has been actively teaching and participating in music education since 2001, and is currently faculty at the Holy Names Music Center, Spokane Falls Community College in Spokane, WA, and Yakima Valley College in Yakima, WA.
+John Paul Shields has been actively teaching and participating in music education since 2001, and is currently faculty at the Yakima Valley College in Yakima, WA, and Eastern Washington University in Cheney, WA.
 In addition to private guitar lessons, John Paul has taught group classes in both schools and afterschool organizations.
 He has also lectured about the guitar and its repertoire to audiences of all ages, created and developed guitar programs for adolescents and adults, and given master classes to aspiring professional musicians in conservatories.

-John Paul approaches guitar technique holistically, focusing on body coordination while also incorporating traditional themes such as scales and tone.
-After having guitar-related injuries, John Paul began investigating the ergonomics of guitar playing, inspired by his studies of kinesiology, physical therapy, and the Alexander technique.
+John Paul approaches guitar technique holistically, focusing on body coordination while also incorporating traditional focus on elemental techniques such as scales, tone, slurs, etc. After having guitar-related injuries, John Paul began investigating the ergonomics of guitar playing, inspired by his studies of kinesiology, physical therapy, and the Alexander technique.
 Lessons focus on students building habit awareness of their playing and practice in order to achieve ease, freedom and control.
 This additionally gives the students a greater chance to continue their enjoyment of the guitar, enabling them to strengthen their technique and to self-diagnose technical problems in their playing and interpretations.

 Philosophically, John Paul approaches guitar from movement: movement in sound, body, mind and emotion.
 In application, students are encouraged to listen to the sound their movements create, starting at the very basic and broad, then progressing to the refined and detailed.
 Students are then encouraged to begin to implement movements that display and match mood, then changing that mood upon a whim.
 The idea is to play more than practice, but all the while strategically.